Jan 10, 2009

 So what would a typical session of psychic entertainment be like?
 “In my shows, mostly of 45 to 60 minute duration, I portray myself as a mind reader and present various acts of reading the audiences’ minds.
 I also give the audience tips and tricks on body language, suggestion, influence, and memory development, all in a highly interactive and entertaining way, as I continue to read minds and amaze the people.”
 And highly amazed they are.
 There have been many instances where people have come up at the end of the show to Nakul asking him to read their mind, predict the future or solve a problem.
 “The reaction is always surprise and awe.
 What is of utmost importance is that my audience is entertained, and is never humiliated.
 They are happy to have experienced some psychic phenomena,” he adds.
 Nakul wants to take magic beyond the mundane.
 “Magical entertainment is all about defying common sense and looking beyond the obvious.
 But I would like to believe that there is no supernatural phenomena that does not have a scientific explanation.
 There’s a lot that the power of the mind can do.”
 Nakul’s long-term plan is to organise a seance, where things will happen not because of ghostly appearances, but because of influence and persuasion through mental powers.

-Reproduced from Meet The Mind Bender – Bangalore Mirror
+Note: Article reproduced from Meet The Mind Bender – Bangalore Mirror